create3000/x_ite/docs/_posts/components/DIS/ReceiverPdu.md

 ### SFInt32 [in, out] **entityID** <small>[0,65535]</small>

-EntityID unique ID for entity within that application.
+*entityID* unique ID for entity within that application.

 ### SFString [in, out] **multicastRelayHost** ""